esadek/oakland-crime-pipeline/docs/usage.md

 # Usage

-To execute the pipeline simply run the main file:
+To execute the pipeline simply run the Docker image:
 ```
-$ python3 src/main.py
+$ docker run crime-pipeline
 ```